Refugees in Greece work together and build communities

 Athens, Greece - About one in 10 of the 60,000 refugees in Greece do not live in government camps or NGO shelters, but in squats such as disused schools which operate under the protection of the anarchist movement.

 In these corners, refugees from Syria, Palestine, Afghanistan and Iraq are creating their own community centres in Athens.
-Now that they have food, clothing and education, they are striving for a fuller lives and self empowerment.
+Now that they have food, clothing and education, they are striving for fuller lives and self-empowerment.

 Jafra is the first relief organisation in Greece formed exclusively by refugees.
 Among its initiatives is a series of dance lessons for refugee children to connect with their culture.